‘Surreal’: NY funeral homes struggle as virus deaths surge

 Marmo said he’s hardly sleeping from the stress, worried he’ll forget a small but critical task, like removing someone’s ring before they’re sent for cremation.

-He was set to host a funeral Friday for a 36-year-old New York City subway driver who died last week helping riders evacuate a burning train.
-He planned a limited service in his main chapel, where he has 10 chairs, lined in two rows with 6 feet (2 meters) between each.
+He’s set to host a funeral Friday for a 36-year-old New York City subway driver who died last week helping riders evacuate a burning train.
+There will be a limited service in his main chapel, where he has 10 chairs, lined in two rows with 6 feet (2 meters) between each.
 The best he can do while respecting “social distancing” guidelines.

 “The guy deserves a funeral down the Canyon of Heroes,” Marmo said, referring to a stretch of Broadway in lower Manhattan where ticker tape parades are traditionally held.
 “Is he going to get that?
 He’s not going to get that.
 And it’s horrible.”